-Our science facilities include the 88,000 square foot state-of-the-art Caputo (Science) Hall, which was completed in 1999 and the 55,000 square foot Roddy (Science) Hall, which was completely renovated in 2001.
+Our facilities include the 88,000 square foot state-of-the-art Caputo Hall, which was completed in 1999 and the 55,000 square foot Roddy Hall, which was completely renovated in 2001.
 In fall of 2006, the university completed a total renovation of Wickersham Hall, which houses the Mathematics Department.
 Our modern facilities were designed with our students’ needs in mind.
 Caputo and Roddy Halls have a total of 39 teaching laboratories, but they also house 39 individual laboratories for student/faculty research.
 Brossman Hall houses oceanography facilities, and Nichols House houses the Earth Sciences Offices and a remote sensing laboratory.
+In the Spring of 2004, Osburn Hall opened with the excitement of a new facility that was expanded to over 70,000 square foot center for the study of Applied Engineering, Safety & Technology.
+McComsey Hall is home to the Geography department and houses the Office of the Dean of Arts, Humanities and Social Sciences, 17 classrooms, 2 computer labs (1 PC lab and 1 dual-booting Mac lab), Myers Auditorium, the Ford Atrium, departmental offices, meeting spaces, and faculty offices.
 Our faculty members have committed themselves to an undergraduate curriculum that emphasizes the importance of student research as the culmination of the undergraduate experience and our modern facilities were designed to support that objective.
 Taken together with significant opportunities for internships and co-op experiences in industry, our students have a curriculum that provides them with solid conceptual, theoretical and practical experience.

-Why choose the School of Science and Mathematics for your studies?
+Why choose the College of Science and Technology for your studies?

 Millersville faculty will take a personal interest in your education.
 Our faculty members are experienced educators, but they are also active scholars, who recognize that their research activities complement and inform their teaching.
 Most faculty research is performed in collaboration with our undergraduates and many faculty papers have Millersville students as co-authors.

-Take a few minutes to read the brief highlights of our departments, which link from the School homepage, to get a feeling for the School.
+Take a few minutes to read the brief highlights of our departments, which link from the College homepage, to get a feeling for the College.
 Also available are summaries of sample student research projects, as well as student club opportunities.
 Finally, for more detail on a given department, go directly to that department’s home page; there are links to these from the brief department highlights.